Blotch3D/Blotch3D/README.md

 development of 3D applications and games, while retaining all the power of MonoGame.

-Examples are provided showing how with a few lines of code you can...
+Examples are provided showing how with just a few lines of code you can...

 1. Load standard file types of 3D models (as "sprites"), textures, fonts, etc. and display and move them in 3D with real-time